AGr2020Xman/food_pal/README.md

 ~~ Under development ~~

 A MERN application to deal with food education and tackle wastage.
 Allows the user to query a database for foods, and add those products to a tracking list.
 This list allows them to keep track of when they've go something stored at home, and when it is likely to expire, or at least reduce in quality.
+We need to tackle wastage in the home, and the best way will be to provide users with clear information and easy methods of tracking to keep up with modern fast-paced lifestyles.

 ## Contents